Bandwidth/python-bandwidth-examples/chaos_conference/README.md

 ./ngrok http 5000
 ```

-The ngrok will create a Fowarding DNS to your localhost.
-You will need the Fowarding DNS to setup on environment variable.
+The ngrok will create a Forwarding DNS to your localhost.
+You will need the DNS to setup on environment variable.

 #### Install python dependences
 ```console